-CCB's X-ray Laboratory provides access to state-of-the-art equipment and technologies, hosts a crystallography course and X-ray diffraction application training, and offers advice and technical assistance in crystal growth, data collection, and structure refinement.
+CCB's X-ray Laboratory provides access to state-of-the-art equipment and technologies, hosts a crystallography course and X-ray diffraction application training, and offers advice and technical assistance in crystal growth, data collection, and small-molecule crystal structure determination.

 And two APEX DUO single crystal diffractometers equipped with APEX II CCD detector, Mo (Triumph)/Cu (IµS microfocus) X-ray sources, and Oxford Cryosystream 700 series low temperature device.

-And, we can also collect transmission-mode (in capillaries) powder diffraction data (80-400 K).
+And, we can collect transmission-mode (in capillaries) powder diffraction data (80-400 K).

-The Advanced Photon Source (APS) Argonne National Lab regularly awards our Lab beam time for micro-crystallography studies and resonant diffraction studies.
-Our X-ray laboratory has been using advanced crystallography as an essential research tool for:
+Thanks to the beam time from Advanced Photon Source (APS) Argonne National Lab and TOPAZ Oak Ridge National Lab (ORNL), our X-ray laboratory has been using advanced crystallography as an essential research tool for:

 - Routine service crystallography for micron-sized crystals (less than 10 micron in two dimensions) that cannot be measured elsewhere.